 Of course, having a live event or sponsoring an existing event gives you a chance to get in front of potential customers in real time – and stay there for days, hours or even weeks.

-This valuable experience can be amplified afterwards with digital promotions, which can have two purposes: firstly, to demonstrate to potential customers who weren’t there how effectively you engaged with those that were, and secondly, to re-engage those that did attend and ensure that their eyes remain on your brand going forward.
+This valuable experience can be amplified afterward with digital promotions, which can have two purposes: firstly, to demonstrate to potential customers who weren’t there how effectively you engaged with those that were, and secondly, to re-engage those that did attend and ensure that their eyes remain on your brand going forward.

 Events marketing in sports: MotoGP sponsorship